 Background: the US Intelligence Community

 Seventeen agencies make up the US Intelligence Community, including the Central Intelligence Agency (CIA), Federal Bureau of Investigation (FBI), Office of the Director of National Intelligence (ODNI) and the National Security Agency (NSA).
 The total budget for fiscal year 2013 for the Intelligence Community was US$52.6 billion.
-Although the bulk of the documents released by Edward Snowden are related to NSA operations, members from different Intelligence Community agencies often work together, request data together and share their intelligence with each other.
+Although the bulk of the documents released by Edward Snowden are related to NSA operations, different Intelligence Community agencies often work together, request data together and share their intelligence with each other.

 The NSA seems to classify its programs under three units, though these are not necessarily mutually exclusive: Special Source Operations (SSO), Global Access Operations (GAO) and Tailored Access Operations (TAO).
 GAO programs involve open access collection using satellites (FORNSAT), microwave intercept sites, or other forms of open collection in cooperative countries.
 SSO programs require privileged access for the data they collect, and TAO programs that collect data involve remote exploitation of computers or networks.
 In addition to these units, there is a joint NSA-CIA group called Special Collection Services (SCS), which inserts equipment in areas that are difficult to access.